A Sequence-to-Sequence Approach to Dialogue State Tracking: Introduction

 \section{Introduction}

 A task-oriented dialogue system usually consists of several modules: natural language understanding (NLU), dialogue state tracking (DST), dialogue policy (Policy), and natural language generation (NLG).
 We consider DST and also NLU in this paper.
 In NLU, a semantic frame representing the content of user utterance is created in each turn of dialogue.
 In DST, several semantic frames representing the `states' of dialogue are created and updated in multiple turns of dialogue.
 Domain knowledge in dialogues is represented by a representation referred to as schema, which consists of possible intents, slots, and slot values.
-Slots can be in a pre-defined set, referred to as categorical slots, and they can also be from an open set, referred to as non-categorical slots.
-Figure~\ref{fig:example} gives an example of DST.
+Slot values can be in a pre-defined set, with the corresponding slot being referred to as categorical slot, and they can also be from an open set, with the corresponding slot being referred to as non-categorical slot.
+Figure~\ref{fig:example} shows an example of DST.

+We think that a DST module (and an NLU module) should have the following abilities.
+(1) Global, the model can jointly represent intents, slots, and slot values.
+(2) Represenable, it has strong capability to represent knowledge for the task, on top of a pre-trained language model like BERT.
+(3) Scalable, the model can deal with categorical and non-categorical slots and unseen schemas.